 Garlic Herb Butter(ContainsMilk)

+Bring a large pot of salted water to a boil.
 Wash and dry all produce.
-Bring a large pot of salted water to a boil.
-Halve, peel, and thinly slice shallot.
-Remove any stems or large ribs from kale.
-Mince or grate garlic.
-Pick sage leaves from stems; discard stems.
-Roughly chop leaves.
+Halve, peel, and thinly slice half the onion (all for 4 servings).
+Remove and discard any large stems from kale.
+Peel and mince or grate garlic.
+Pick sage leaves from stems; roughly chop leaves.

 Heat a large drizzle of olive oil in a large pan over medium-high heat.
-Add shallot and cook until beginning to soften, 1-2 minutes.
-Add half the kale (all the kale for 4 servings).
-Season with salt and pepper.
+Add sliced onion and cook until slightly softened, 3-4 minutes.
+Add half the kale (all for 4 servings); season with salt and pepper.
 Cook, stirring, until tender, 5-7 minutes.
-Add garlic and another drizzle of olive oil.
-Cook until fragrant, 30 seconds to 1 minute.
+TIP: If necessary, add a splash of water to help soften kale.
+Stir in garlic and another drizzle of olive oil.
+Cook until fragrant, 30 seconds.
 Remove from pan; set aside.

 Once water is boiling, add agnolotti to pot.
 Lower heat slightly and let water come to a gentle boil.
 Cook until agnolotti are tender and floating to the top, 3-5 minutes.
-Carefully scoop out and reserve 1 cup pasta cooking water, then drain.
+Reserve 1 cup pasta cooking water, then drain.

-Meanwhile, melt 2 TBSP plain butter (4 TBSP for 4 servings) in pan used for kale over medium heat.
+While pasta cooks, melt 1 TBSP plain butter (2 TBSP for 4 servings) in pan used for kale over medium heat.
 Add sage and walnuts.
-Cook, stirring, until walnuts smell toasty and butter is foamy on top and flecked with amber brown bits, 1-2 minutes.
+Cook, stirring, until walnuts smell toasty and butter is foamy and flecked with amber brown bits, 1-2 minutes.

-Stir agnolotti, kale mixture, and ¼ cup reserved pasta cooking water (⅓ cup for 4 servings) into pan.
+Stir drained agnolotti, kale mixture, and ¼ cup reserved pasta cooking water (⅓ cup for 4 servings) into pan.
 Increase heat to high and let bubble until liquid is reduced by half, 2-3 minutes.
-(TIP: Add a splash or two of remaining pasta water if sauce seems dry.)
-Stir in garlic herb butter and half the Parmesan.
+TIP: If needed, add more reserved pasta cooking water a splash at a time until agnolotti are coated in sauce.
+Stir in garlic herb butter and half the Parmesan (save the rest for serving).
 Taste and season with salt and pepper.

-Divide agnolotti between bowls.
+Divide pasta between bowls.
 Sprinkle with remaining Parmesan and serve.